Preparing your home for spring means getting ready for the spring thaw – and this year, it’s going to be a big one.

 Inside Your House

 1. Ensure Your Sump Pump is Working.
 One of the most important steps to take when preparing your home for spring is to make sure your sump pump is working.
-It is your first line of defense against a flood basement and expensive water damage
+It is your first line of defense against a flood basement and expensive water damage.
+Learn more about these 8 signs of a clogged sump pump and how to fix them.

 If you don’t have a sump pump, need a new sump pump, or want to be extra sure your sump pump is working, book an appointment with us.
 We both install and repair sump pumps, giving you the peace of mind that your home has protection against the upcoming spring thaw.